Operators

 print 1 < 3; // true

-Lesser Than or Equal (<=): This operator expects two operands of type num.
+Lesser Than or Equal (<=): This operator expects two operands of type num or 2 operands of type str.
 It checks whether or not the first (left) operand is lesser than or equal to the second (right) operand.

 print 5 <= 2; // false